What A-levels do you need to study law?

 - Read more: what are university entry requirements?

-Take a look at our section on actual university requirements below, or browse law courses to see what specific universities say about GCSE requirements.
+Take a look at our section on university requirements below, or browse law courses to see what specific universities say about GCSE requirements.

 As well as satisfying any qualification and grade requirements, you’ll need to write a strong personal statement to stand out and possibly sit an entry test known as the Lnat (the Law National Aptitude Test).